Pivot-Studio/pivot-lang-support/README.md

-# pivot-lang support README
+# Pivot Lang support README

-add support for [pivot-lang](https://github.com/Pivot-Studio/pivot-lang) in vscode
+add support for [Pivot Lang](https://github.com/Pivot-Studio/pivot-lang) in vscode

 pivot-lang is in early development state, so this extension is intended to be used internally.